Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The corporate financial framework of Benin is determined by legislation issued by two regional bodies: The West African Economic and Monetary Union (WAEMU) and the Organization for the Harmonization of Business Law in Africa (OHADA).
-Legislation issued at the regional level by WAEMU and OHADA has a significant impact on the legal and regulatory framework for commercial entities, banks, financial institutions, and insurance companies in Benin as well as on the accountancy profession.
-Benin, as a member of the two regional groups, harmonizes national laws with directives issued at the regional level.
+The corporate financial reporting framework of Benin is determined by legislation issued by two regional organizations: the West African Economic and Monetary Union (WAEMU) and the Organisation for the Harmonization of Business Law in Africa (OHADA).
+Legislation issued at the regional level by WAEMU and OHADA has a significant impact on the legal and regulatory framework for commercial entities, banks, financial institutions, and insurance companies in Benin, as well as on the accountancy profession.
+As a member of both organizations, Benin harmonizes national legislation with directives and regulations issued at the regional level.

-OHADA and WAEMU are responsible for the development of member countries’ accounting standards while Member States are required to establish a Conseil National de la Comptabilité (CNC) with responsibility for implementation of accounting and auditing directives at the national level.
-The WAEMU Treaty gives responsibility to the WAEMU Council to set the accounting standards to be applied by the member states.
-In accordance with the WAEMU Regulation No. 3/97/CM/UEMOA, the WAEMU delegated its accounting standard-setting activities to the Conseil Comptable Ouest Africain (CCOA), which in turn now adopts the OHADA standards for application in the WAEMU member states.
+OHADA and WAEMU are responsible for the development of accounting standards applicable in member countries, while national authorities are responsible for implementing the regional framework within their jurisdictions.
+The WAEMU Treaty assigns responsibility for accounting standard setting to the WAEMU Council of Ministers.
+In accordance with WAEMU Regulation No. 3/97/CM/UEMOA, responsibility for accounting standard-setting activities was delegated to the Conseil Comptable Ouest Africain (CCOA), which subsequently adopts the accounting standards issued under the OHADA framework for application within WAEMU member states.

 Accounting Framework